-<X_ ATSC_App2AppURL> is used for the WebSocket endpoint of the PD.
+<X_ ATSC_App2AppURL> – supplies the App to App WebSocket endpoint of the PD.

+<X_ ATSC_WSURL> – supplies the WebSocket endpoint of the PD.

 PD Advertisement Message (Multicast)

 When a PD joins the network and/or when it wishes to advertise itself, it shall multicast a SSDP message to advertise itself as a PD.
 Additionally, a PD may send advertisement multicast messages periodically.
 Multicast advertisement messages from a PD shall be sent to the address 239.255.255.250 and port 1900 i.e., (239.255.255.250:1900).
 The advertisement message shall consist of the following fields: